pact-foundation/pact-specification/README.md

 * [Version 1](https://github.com/pact-foundation/pact-specification/tree/version-1) - A spec that describes the existing matching in the ruby implementation, and provides test cases for implementations in other languages to ensure that matching is consistent.

-* [Version 1.1](https://github.com/pact-foundation/pact-specification/tree/version-1.1) - Updated specification shared between ruby, JVM and .Net versions.
+* [Version 1.1](https://github.com/pact-foundation/pact-specification/tree/version-1.1) - Updated specification shared between Ruby, JVM and .Net versions.

 * [Version 2](https://github.com/pact-foundation/pact-specification/tree/version-2) - Introduces non-language specific regular expression and type matching.